Ham and Cheese Sliders

 Make It Now:

-- Assemble the sandwiches, using 1-2 slices of folded ham and a 1/2 slice of cheese on the rolls.
-Place in 9×13 baking dish (or whatever size you have).
+- Assemble Sandwiches: Place 1-2 slices of folded ham and a 1/2 slice of cheese on bottom half of each roll, pop the top on, and place in the baking dish.
 Squeeze sandwiches in side by side.

-- Lightly drizzle each sandwich with the prepared sauce.
+- Top Sandwiches: Lightly drizzle each sandwich with the prepared sauce.
 (Freezing instructions begin here.)

-- Cover with foil and bake for about 20 minutes.
+- Bake: Cover the dish with foil and bake for about 20 minutes, until hot and melty.

 Freeze For Later: Prepare sandwiches with sauce on top in casserole dish, but do not bake.
 Seal tightly with a lid or wrap with plastic wrap and/or foil very well.
 Freeze.